Sophia Smith Professor and Professor of Sociology

 Her research examines the contributions of social movements to changes in public policy and culture; cultural dimensions of social movements, such as collective identity and emotion; and transformations in feminism over the past 40 years.
 She has focused especially on social movements and social change related to gender and sexual violence.

-Whittier is the author of The Politics of Child Sexual Abuse: Emotion, Social Movements, and the State (Oxford University Press, 2009), which received the 2010 Charles Tilly Award for Best Book in Collective Behavior and Social Movements; and Feminist Generations: The Persistence of the Radical Women's Movement (Temple University Press, 1995), which examines generational differences among feminists and the development of the U.S. radical and lesbian feminist movements from the 1960s to the 1990s.
+Whittier is the author of Frenemies: Feminists, Conservatives, and Sexual Violence (Oxford University Press, 2019) and The Politics of Child Sexual Abuse: Emotion, Social Movements, and the State (Oxford University Press, 2009), which received the 2010 Charles Tilly Award for Best Book in Collective Behavior and Social Movements; and Feminist Generations: The Persistence of the Radical Women's Movement (Temple University Press, 1995), which examines generational differences among feminists and the development of the U.S. radical and lesbian feminist movements from the 1960s to the 1990s.
 She is co-editor of Feminist Frontiers, an anthology in the sociology of gender, and Social Movements: Identity, Culture, and the State, which focuses on new directions in social movement theory.
 Her articles examine topics including feminist and conservative anti-pornography activism, coalitions, child sexual abuse, the Violence Against Women Act, collective identity and identity politics, emotions and protest, political generations in social movements and the impact of social movements on each other.
-Her forthcoming book, Strange Bedfellows: Feminists, Conservatives, and Sexual Violence, will be published by Oxford University Press.

 Podcasts and Blog Posts